mir-group/phoebe/doc/doc_pages/Theory/phononBTE.md

 \end{equation}

-@section PHITER Iterative solution of the phonon BTE - Omini-Sparavigna method
+@section thPHITER Iterative solution of the phonon BTE - Omini-Sparavigna method

 Note: generally, we recommend the variational method over this.